 Attained-age rated plans: Premiums are based on your current age and will continue rising as you mature.
 Generally, you can expect a rate increase every few years.
 These plans can be deceiving because they may start out as the least expensive option but over time become the most expensive.
 Inflation also can affect rates.
 Since most insurance companies offer attained-age plans, you should be able to find a plan with a reputable insurer.

 Issue-age rated plans: Premiums are based on the age you enrolled in the plan.
 The younger you enroll, the lower your rates will be.
 In other words, if you enroll at age 65, you’ll pay less than if you enroll at 75.
 These plans don’t have age-related rate increases, but can rise because of inflation.

 Community-rated plans: Some experts prefer these supplemental plans because premiums are based on the entire “community” of people enrolled in it and don’t rise as you mature.
 And these plans often discount their rates for younger enrollees to help control the costs of the entire community.
 Inflation is the usual cause of rate increases.
 Unfortunately, community-rated plans are hard to find.
 You may have to do some homework to find one.

 When you’re ready to purchase a Medicare supplement, contact an insurance agent or broker.
 Unlike other Medicare products, you can’t enroll in a supplement plan online.
 What’s nice about working with an agent or broker is that they’re able to provide guidance without a fee, as most states don’t allow brokers to charge a commission for selling Medigap coverage.

 Most importantly, work with your primary care doctor.
 They can help you consider some potential out-of-pocket expenses you may have.

 Don’t have a primary care doctor?
-Most MDVIP-affiliated doctors accept Medicare and there are more than 850 across 45 states and Washington D.C.
+Most MDVIP-affiliated doctors accept Medicare.
 Find one near you and begin your partnership in health >